kierondye/blog-examples/README.md

 # blog-examples
-Example code to compliment my blog
+Example code to compliment my blog.
 This will contain random stuff.